 Quileute women gathered plants, herbs and clams and did most of the child care and cooking.
 Men were hunters and fishermen and sometimes went to war to protect

 their families.
 Both genders took part in storytelling, artwork and music, and traditional medicine.
 Only a man could be a Quileute chief, but clan leaders

 were both men and women.

 What were Quileute homes like in the past?

 The Quileutes lived in coastal villages of rectangular cedar-plank houses with flat roofs.
 Usually these houses were large (up to 60 feet long) and

 each one housed several familes from the same clan.

-Here are some pictures of Indian homes like
+Here are some pictures of a plank house like

 the ones Quileute Indians used.
 Today, old-fashioned buildings like these are still made from cedar wood, but they are only used for ceremonial